Ferrite-FEM/Tensors.jl/docs/src/demos.md

 For a deformation gradient $\mathbf{F} = \mathbf{I} + \nabla \otimes \mathbf{u}$, where $\mathbf{u}$ is the deformation from the reference to the current configuration, the right Cauchy-Green deformation tensor is defined by $\mathbf{C} = \mathbf{F}^T \cdot \mathbf{F}$.
 The Second Piola Krichoff stress tensor $\mathbf{S}$ is derived from the Helmholtz free energy $\Psi$ by the relation $\mathbf{S} = 2 \frac{\partial \Psi}{\partial \mathbf{C}}$.

-We can define the energy for a material with the
+We can define potential energy of the material as

 $\Psi(\mathbf{C}) = 1/2 \mu (\mathrm{tr}(\hat{\mathbf{C}}) - 3) + K_b(J-1)^2,$

 where $\hat{\mathbf{C}} = \mathrm{det}(\mathbf{C})^{-1/3} \mathbf{C}$ and $J = \det(\mathbf{F}) = \sqrt{\det(\mathbf{C})}$ and the shear and bulk modulus are given by $\mu$ and $K_b$ respectively.

-This free energy function can be implemented as:
+This free energy function can be implemented in `ContMechTensors` as:

 ```julia
 function Ψ(C, μ, Kb)